Travelling with Kids: 10 Possible Disasters and How to Avoid Them

 There’s a lot that can go wrong when you’re travelling—and there’s even more that can go wrong when you’re travelling with kids.

-From your child screaming non-stop for a 12-hour flight to falling sick overseas, there’s no faster way to ruin a holiday than to be hit with a kid-related disaster and have no way to avert it.
+From your child screaming non-stop on a 12-hour flight to the whole family falling sick overseas, there’s no faster way to ruin a holiday than to be hit with a kid-related disaster and have no way to avert it.

 Thankfully, travelling with the young ones can be stress-free and fun with just a little foresight and preparedness.
 We’ll take you through 10 disasters that can strike when you’re travelling with kids and how to avoid them.